duckduckgo/duckduckgo-documentation/duckduckhack/instant-answer-display/design_styleguide.md

 ## Built-In Style Elements

 Thanks to the use of templates, directly writing HTML is uncommon.
 However, some Instant Answers will use custom templates.
-This is usually in the form of [sub-templates](https://duck.co/duckduckhack/templates_overview), and in rare cases, the [`base` template group].
+This is usually in the form of [sub-templates](https://duck.co/duckduckhack/templates_overview), and in rare cases, the [`base` template group](https://duck.co/duckduckhack/template_groups#base-template-group).

 ## Built-In Style Elements